 So what exactly is meant by ‘ego’?
 Quite simply, it is the ‘I’ - the principle of identity that sustains the apparent individuation of pure consciousness.
 As such it is not a ‘good’ or ‘bad’ thing - it just is.
-When it becomes ‘clothed’ however (like Adam and Eve?), and identifies with its appearance as a spiritual, emotional, mental and physical being, it takes on the notion of good and bad in relation to how this identity and its survival is affected by the environment in which it finds itself, and in its search to find strategies to deal with this, it begins to accumulate a vast array of data - otherwise known as ‘knowledge’.
-Unfortunately, the moment we begin to rely on our ‘knowledge’ of something we are no longer able to see it simply just as it is.
+When it becomes ‘clothed’ however (like Adam and Eve?), and identifies with its appearance as a spiritual, emotional, mental and physical being, taking it as real, it inevitably takes on the notion of good and bad in relation to how this identity and its survival is affected by the environment in which it finds itself, and in its search to find strategies to deal with this, it begins to accumulate a vast array of data - otherwise known as ‘knowledge’.
+Unfortunately, the moment we begin to rely on our ‘knowledge’ of something we are indulging in a concept and no longer able to see it simply just as it is.

-It could be said that the assumption or birth of an ego represents the supreme sacrifice of the absolute freedom and unadulterated happiness of emptiness, and instead being open to the experience of suffering and sorrow.
+It could be said that the assumption or birth of an ego represents a supreme sacrifice - the abandonment of the absolute freedom and unadulterated happiness of emptiness, and instead embracing a state of ignorance and being open to the experience of suffering and sorrow.
 It is a great sacrifice whereby the nameless takes a name, the needless needs, and the gameless plays a game.

 Thus it is that good and bad take on their meanings and all our efforts become a matter of getting one and avoiding the other.
 In doing this we walk a tightrope between maintaining faith in ourselves despite the scary odds of existing in this world, and faith in something greater that suggests that eventually good will prevail.
-How often do we congratulate ourselves when things go well, believing ourselves fully vindicated and fully deserving of all that’s good, and yet in contrast, when things go badly, sink into the morass of feeling victimised?
+How often do we congratulate ourselves when things go well, believing ourselves fully vindicated and fully deserving of all that’s good, and yet in contrast, when things go badly, sink into the morass of feeling like some kind of victim?

 Sri Tirtha Lal has said, "When you realise that both the microcosm and the macrocosm, devotion to the divine, the fruit of action, the two states of ego - one for bondage, the other for liberation and its means of attainment - that all these aspects of ignorance and wisdom are not at all in Me; when you are free of all thoughts - you will know Me to be ever free and you will enjoy this eternal freedom."